 InvestNow’s fund offering includes both passive and actively managed funds:

 - Passive – Funds that track a market index, aiming to match the return of the market (with the view that it’s very hard to outperform the market over the long-term).
-This includes AMP’s index funds, two Vanguard funds, and the entire range of Smartshares ETFs (except for the Total World NZD Hedged ETF and the NZ Government Bond ETF).
+This includes Macquarie’s index funds, two Vanguard funds, and the entire range of Smartshares ETFs (except for the Total World NZD Hedged ETF and the NZ Government Bond ETF).

 - Active – Funds that actively research and pick which assets to invest in, aiming to beat the market.
 This includes funds managed by Milford, Fisher Funds, Pathfinder, and many more.